instadw/instadwell-blog/_posts/2026-3-08-best-pg-for-working-professionals-in-ahmedabad-prahlad-nagar-and-sg-highway.md

 2. Bill Transparency: Avoid the "flat-fee" electricity scam.
 Managed PGs use regulated sub-meters (typically ₹10-12/unit).

 3. Community: Living with other professionals from IBM or Oracle turns your home into a natural networking hub.

+Want to understand what separates managed co-living from a traditional PG?
+Our [Co-living vs. PG guide](/blog/co-living-vs-pg-which-one-is-better-for-comfort-and-cost) breaks down exactly what you get for your money at each price tier.

 ----------